cmtoomey/archive-blog/_posts/2017-08-09-attribution.md

 What we **should** be concerned about it true plagiarism: wholesale appropriation of content without attribution.
 In this context, Prasad plagiarized directly from Andy.
 He admitted it when confronted, and took the content down. *That is what is supposed to happen.*

 In all honesty, that is the easy example.
-Despite the furor, everythign was fairly cut and dried.
+Despite the furor, everything was fairly cut and dried.
 Instead, let's look at a slightly more complicated example.

 ---